tinode/chat/.github/ISSUE_TEMPLATE/bug_report.md

 Copy server-side log here.
 You may also attach it to the issue as a file.

 ### Client-side log
 Copy client-side log here (Android logcat, Javascript console, etc).
 You may also attach it to the issue as a file.
+When posting console log from Webapp, please use `index-dev.html`, not `index.html`; `index.html` uses minified javascript which produces unusable logs).